5 Spots for Tapas in Chueca that Locals Love

 3. El Respiro

 With only six tables, the chances of bumping elbows and making friends with those at the next table over are high.
-And you’ll leave with a belly full of the most delicious tapas you’ll ever taste for no more than €10.
+You’ll leave with a belly full of the most delicious tapas you’ll ever taste for no more than €10.

 4. Celso y Manolo